Complexity Postdoctoral Fellowship

 6. (Optional) Diversity form.

-Successful candidates will receive the invitation for an interview in mid-December 2022.
+Successful candidates will receive an invitation for an interview in mid-December 2022.

 Historically we have conducted candidate interviews in person in early January in Santa Fe, NM.
 This year the interview process will be subject to COVID restrictions at that time.
 All interviews take place over two days, plus travel time.
-New Omidyar and ASU-SFI Fellows are expected to begin their appointment no earlier than June 2023 and no later than January 2024.
+New Complexity Postdoctoral Fellows are expected to begin their appointment no earlier than June 2023 and no later than January 2024.

 For additional information or assistance please email Hilary Skolnik email@example.com